 Weekday & Saturday performances are at 7:30 pm.
 Sunday performances are matinees at 2 pm.
-Constans Theatre curtain times are 7:30pm evenings, Sunday at 2pm.
+You will get coupons for these performances.
 General Admission is \$17; faculty, students, and senior citizens \$13.
 BE SURE TO PICK UP YOUR TICKETS AT THE EARLIEST DATE (tickets go on sale two weeks prior to the opening night.) - NO EXCUSES IF THE CLOSING NIGHT IS SOLD OUT.